 Support and Advice is available from a number of local and national groups and organisations.
 These range from small local self-help groups to helplines of national organisations

-17. What financial help is available to people with life threatening illness?
+17. What financial help is available to people with life-limiting illness?

-There are a number of Welfare Benefits to which people with a life threatening illness may be entitled.
+There are a number of Welfare Benefits to which people with a life-limiting illness may be entitled.
 These include Attendance Allowance (for people over the age of 65), Disability Living Allowance (for younger people) and others.

 Children and young people may have particular needs following bereavement.
 We provide advice and support to parents and schools and hope to extend our service for children and young people pending a recent application for funding.
 Please contact the Dorothy House Social Worker for further information.